ltearno/hexa.tools/hexa.binding/README.md

 Note also that you don't have to declare subclasses of the JavaScriptObject classes, they are managed automatically.
 But if you need to use a JavaScriptObject class or subclass, then you need to register the JavaScriptObject class.

-### The @ObservableGwt annotation
+### The @Observable annotation

-The @ObservableGwt annotation can be used instead of @Observable in GWT projects because it generates also the `ClazzBundle` glue code for the annotated class.
+The @Observable annotation can be used instead of @Observable in GWT projects because it generates also the `ClazzBundle` glue code for the annotated class.
 Refer to the @Observable paragraph to learn more about POJO generation.

 ## GWT Quick start